xyuebai/DE-Flask-API/readme.md

 # Utopia Candidate Test Project
 ## Project Descscription

-This project contains 2 parts, frist part is data preprocessing and the second part is flask api.
-Let's have a look of the repository dictionary arrangment
+This project contains 2 parts, the first part is data preprocessing and the second part is a flask API.
+Data preprocessing read CSV files run data transformation and analytics and finally saves the result in CSV files.
+Flask API provides endpoints to the preprocessed data

 ## Prerequest
 - Python==3.9.7